 The prep room, the 'heart' of the Hospital, where patients admitted to the Hospital undergo diagnostic tests or are prepared for surgery, dental work, Xrays, etc.:

-We are just starting the process of extending our radioiodine unit, which is located just behind the hospital.
+The radioiodine unit is located behind the main hospital building, and we are planning to extend this unit.
 When that is finished we will be landscaping the rest of the area behind the hospital as wildflower meadow to encourage bumble bees for conservation purposes, and plan to place a couple of bee hives on the edge of the property next to the neighbouring allotments.

 As a RCVS Tier 3 Hospital-standard practice we have a wide range of state of the art equipment available in order to provide your pet with the best of care.
 Our Clinical Director is an RCVS Certificate holder and Advanced Practitioner in small animal medicine with a keen interest in evidence-based medicine.
 Vets in our Hospital have special interests in internal medicine, surgery, anaesthesia, diagnostic imaging, emergency and critical care, ophthalmology and zoo-animal and exotic-pet medicine.